linl33/bohemia/guides/guide_enketo.md

 ## Installing required software

-- Log in as the enketo user (see above) and run the following line by line:
+- Log in as the enketo user (see above) and run the following LINE BY LINE:
 ```
 sudo apt-get update;
 sudo apt-get upgrade -y;